 Where bountiful hiking meets thrill-seeking.

-Located in the center of the Japanese island of Shikoku is Iya, a relatively unexplored tranquil valley in western Tokushima Prefecture.
+Located in the center of the Japanese island of Shikoku is Iya Valley, a relatively unexplored tranquil spot in western Tokushima Prefecture.
 The valley is steep, mountainous and several vine bridges allow for hiking gorges cut by the Iya River.
+In other words, it’s the perfect place to explore Japan’s local culture, food and nature.

 The area used to have 13 kazurabashi (vine suspension bridge) for valley dwellers to use.
 Only a pair of the bridges that cross the valley stand today and travelers can hike them just as the locals did!
 First, head upstream and try the Oku Iya Niju Kazura double-vine bridge to get a feel for things before crossing Iya Kazurabashi.